Lord-Hellgrim/EZDB/README.md

 Absolutely minimal dependencies, aiming for only the Rust standard library.
 May include some encryption crates for security later.

 Future features, in order, are planned as:
- - Uploading and querying csv tables, strictly or casually (schema or schemaless) --- close to completion
+ - Uploading and querying csv tables, strictly or casually (schema or schemaless) --- just needs update
- - Encrypted connections --- no code yet
+ - Encrypted connections --- almost finished
  - Command Line Interface --- no code yet
  - Graphical interface --- no code yet
  - Scaling solutions for larger datasets and more queries --- small baseline multithreading, nowhere near ready